WatzekDigitalInitiatives/DLF-Workshop/AWS-commands-mac.md

 #### Download Key

-1. To download the key, right click on the following link and click `Save link as...` or `Download Link Target` and save the file in your downloads folder
+1. To download the key, right click on the following link and click `Save link as...` or `Download Link Target` or `Download Linked File As`
+2. And save the file in your **downloads** folder

   <a href="http://tinyurl.com/dlf-ec2-key" target="\_blank">DLF Key</a> (tinyurl.com/dlf-ec2-key)